IvanLogvynenko/debugKit/README.md

 ### Configuration

 You can configure the logger with LoggerConfig.
-`Important`: When LoggerThread get's started(it will happen after a logger dumps the buffer) it will obtain a lock that will last till the thread stops(destruction or some configurable time being idle) and you won't be able to change any setting, moreover the program will get blocked.
-If you're experiencing any hanging make sure that you configure the logger in the beginning of main.
-If it is not the case, congrats, you're a shitty coder.
+`Important`: When LoggerThread get's started(it will happen after a logger dumps the buffer) it will skip all changes you make in the configuration, just because it doesn't like you.
+Enjoy, pull req will almost definitely be accepted